Modernized Database Queuing using Amazon SQS and AWS Services

 Message large object (LOB).
 A message may contain a large binary object that must be stored in the payload.

 - Storing large binary objects in the RDBMS is expensive.
 Manipulating them consumes the throughput of the database with iterative read/write operations.
-If the LOB must be transformed, then it becomes wasteful to store the object in the database.

 - An alternative approach offers a more efficient message processing sequence.
 The large object is stored external to the database in universally addressable object storage, such as Amazon Simple Storage Service (Amazon S3).
-There is only a pointer to the object that is stored in the database.
-Smaller elements of the message can be read from or written to the database, while large objects can be manipulated more efficiently in object storage resources.

 Message fan-out.
 A message can be loaded into the database and analyzed for routing, where the same message must be distributed to multiple recipients.